The Many Benefits of Lifelong Learning

 It Can Help You Stay Fulfilled

 Many people participate in lifelong learning because they enjoy it.
-And that’s no surprise, given that research has shown that lifelong learning can lead to an enriching life of self-fulfillment.‡ When we take the time to learn new things, we open our minds and gain wisdom that can help us make the world a better place through social change and other life-affirming endeavors.
+And that’s no surprise, given that research has shown that lifelong learning can increase our sense of self-fulfillment.3 When we take the time to learn new things, we open our minds and gain wisdom that can help us make the world a better place through social change and other life-affirming endeavors.

 It’s Easier Than Ever to Engage in Lifelong Learning

-The rise of online education has made lifelong learning a real possibility for everyone, no matter where or how you live.
-That’s because online learning lets you learn from home.
+The rise of online education has made lifelong learning a real possibility, no matter where you live.
+That’s because online learning lets you learn from wherever you have internet access.
 Plus, you can take online classes at whatever time of day works best for you, keeping you in control of your schedule.

-Walden University is an accredited institution offering bachelor’s, master’s, and doctoral degree programs online.
+Walden University is an accredited institution offering online graduate certificates and bachelor’s, master’s, and doctoral degree programs.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.